strangerstudios/pmpro-register-helper/readme.txt

 Please post it in the issues section of GitHub and we'll fix it as soon as we can.
 Thanks for helping. https://github.com/strangerstudios/pmpro-register-helper/issues

 == Changelog ==
+= .5.8 =
+* Now saving file info in a temp folder and $_SESSION so you can upload files using offsite gateways like PayPal Express.
+* Using single quotes so \n in HTML output echos properly.
+(Thanks, joshlevinson on GitHub)

 = .5.7 =
 * Added ability to restrict checkouts by username.
 * Added hints to text fields.